RaspAP/raspap-docs/docs/manual.md

 ```

 ## Non-RPi OS dependencies
-Operating systems other than RPi OS have some additional dependencies.
-If you are using RPi OS Lite, skip this section.
-On Ubuntu Server, add a dependency and the `ppa:ondrej/php` apt package:
+Operating systems other than Raspberry Pi OS have some additional dependencies.
+If you are using RPi OS, skip this section.
+If needed, add a dependency and add the `ppa:ondrej/php` apt package:

 ```
 sudo apt-get install software-properties-common